May 2, 2016

 Governor of the State of Connecticut

 Dear Governor Malloy:

-I write to provide you with financial statements for the General Fund and the Transportation Fund through March 31, 2017.
+I write to provide you with financial statements in accordance with CGS, Section 3-115 for the General Fund and the Transportation Fund through March 31, 2016.

 I also issue a Comprehensive Annual Financial Report (CAFR) as an accounting supplement to the budgetary report.
 The CAFR includes financial statements for all state funds and component units prepared in accordance with Generally Accepted Accounting Principles (GAAP).
-From a balance sheet perspective, the GAAP unassigned fund balance in the General Fund was a negative $998.9 million as of June 30, 2016.
+From a balance sheet perspective, the GAAP shortfall or unreserved fund balance in the General Fund was $793.2 million as of June 30, 2015.

 To view the data in Excel format, click here: